SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 Hidden coupling is everywhere.
 Billing, identity, DNS, CI, secrets managers, etc. I can do my best but I won't catch them all.

 I have also seen provider lock-in hurt teams hard.
-A vendor gets acquired, prices jump or an account gets suspended.
+A vendor gets acquired, prices jump, an API changes or an account gets suspended.
 So today, I build in a way I can easily leave.

 Across my career, hardware has rarely caused the worst incidents.
 Human mistakes, bad deploys, provider lockouts and architecture mistakes did.